In this installment of SuperHumans of Capbase, we have James Hottensen. James leads our BD & Partnerships efforts.

-In your opinion how important is the founding team and their ability to focus
+In your opinion, how important is the founding team and their ability to focus?

 What do you think is the biggest reason why entrepreneurs fail to raise money at pre-seed and seed?

-The last question, this is a rapid fire question, what is the best you ever received?
+Lastly, what is the best you ever received?

 I listen to Shane Parrish on his Farnam Street podcast a lot and one episode with Neil Pasricha, he makes this point that you have to keep the overarching narrative of your life positive.
 The human mind and brain kind of tricks itself into telling stories about our life that just aren't really true.
 The important thing is just to keep your orientation positive and don't give into your mind’s susceptibility to create bad stories.
 Tell good stories about yourself.